 During and prior to his doctoral work, Justin was the founder and principal of Whitehall Policy Inc. – a Victoria, BC-based public policy and technology consultancy.
 In that role, he led in the conceptual and UX/UI design of Digital Fishers, a science-oriented crowdsourcing project that sees volunteer, Internet-based, citizen scientists tag raw video collected from the NEPTUNE Canada cabled seafloor observatory.
-Justin also led the conceptual design and modelling for Climate Changers, an award-winning iOS app that links behavioral choices with understanding about climate change for middle school students.
-He has also been a civil servant in the British Columbia Government where he managed the province’s early sustainability and sustainable communities programs.
+Justin also led the conceptual design and modelling for Climate Changers, an award-winning iOS app that links behavioural choices with understanding about climate change for middle school students.
+He was previously a civil servant in the British Columbia Government where he managed the province’s early sustainability and sustainable communities programs.
 These program initiatives followed from prior work by the province’s Commission on Resources and Environment where Justin worked in the 1990s.
-The Commission marked a turning point in BC towards sustainability, innovative governance and citizen engagement.
+The Commission – under the direction of Stephen Owen – marked a turning point in BC towards sustainability, innovative governance, and citizen engagement.